ApexRMS/wisdmStsimLinkage/demoWisdmStSimLinkage/README.md

 script and either run line-by-line or press the `source` button in the top right corner of the file editor pane of RStudio.

-This script is responsible for extracting the probability of occurence maps output by the pre-run WISDM scenarios and preparing them for use as Spatial Transition Multipliers in the pre-configured ST-Sim library.
-The script then generates and runs forecast scenarios associated with different management and distribution forecsates for canada thistle.
+This script is responsible for extracting the probability of occurrence maps output by the pre-run WISDM library and preparing them for use as Spatial Transition Multipliers in the pre-configured ST-Sim library.
+The script then generates and runs forecast scenarios associated with different management and distribution forecsates for Canada Thistle.

 Results can be viewed directly in the SyncroSim graphical user interface (GUI).
 Open the updated ST-Sim library and select the results scenarios from the `02 - Future Forecast` sub-folder of the `Full Scenarios` folder.
 Next select the Charts and Maps that you would like to view.
 You can also export tabular and map data to be viewed externally.